olafsm/tdt4195/assignment1/gloom-rs/report/template.md

 # This is a YAML preamble, defining pandoc meta-variables.
 # Reference: https://pandoc.org/MANUAL.html#variables
 # Change them as you see fit.
-title: TDT4195 Exercise X
+title: TDT4195 Exercise 1
 author:
-- Gyrd Bannamule Gyrdsson
-- Gjavleik Britonis Podebusk
+- Ola Fivelstad Smaaberg
 date: \today # This is a latex command, ignored for HTML output
 lang: en-US
 papersize: a4